RawDenim

 To receive these writings directly in your inbox.
 Subscribe here.

-My first raw denim.
-Everyone remembers their first raw denim.
-I went over to the niche famous Blue in Green in SOHO, NYC.
-It was a weekend so I did my best to blend in – but at the time I was a clean-cut, suit-wearing, Goldman guy.
-After struggling with the door – I was quickly relieved it was not a push/pull mishap.
-High-end denim shops are secured like underground poker cells.
-You wait to get buzzed in and I definitely checked the box of not looking like a robbery suspect.
+I went over to the niche-famous boutique, Blue in Green, in SoHo, NYC.
+At the time, I spent most waking hours in suit and tie.
+But it was a weekend and I did my best to “blend in”.
+After struggling with the door, I was quickly relieved it was not a push/pull mishap.
+Instead, I learned high-end denim shops are secured like underground poker cells.
+You wait to get buzzed in.

-I’m allergic to sales staff assistance – but in this case, I needed help.
-They don’t accost you in these stores – you may even mistake it for coldness – but they are enthusiasts ready to share their knowledge.
-I was calmly asked if I needed anything and I spilled it out like a confession – “look, I have no idea what I am doing, but I want a nice pear of raw denim.
-Not too trendy, just going for durability and subtle style.”
-He asked slim? taper?
-But after a brief exchange – he picked out the perfect pair of Momotaro 15.7 ounce raw denim jeans.
+Now I’m highly allergic to sales staff assistance, but in this case, I needed help.
+They don’t accost you in raw denim shops.
+You may even mistake it for coldness.
+But the product does most of the selling.
+My helplessness eventually attracted attention and I spilled it out like a confession – “I want a nice pair of raw denim.
+Not too trendy, just going for durability and subtle style.
+And I have no idea what I am doing.”
+Unlike the snoodiness that I feared, he was unbothered.
+He asked heavy or light? slim? taper?
+And after a brief exchange – he picked out the perfect pair of Momotaro 15.7 ounce raw denim jeans.

-Now unlike sex, raw denim is not the initial pleasure fest you were hoping for.
-Did they miss a step?
-Should I feel like I am wearing cardboard?
-I won’t even get into the internet suggestions for “breaking in raw denim” which varies from sand, saltwater, the shower, and your freezer.
-My lasting memory of that first raw denim was sitting on our new white couch.
+But my lasting memory of that first raw denim was sitting on our new white couch.
 Indigo bleeds my friends.
 If you want to leave your stamp on the world, start by carving a tree, not leaving an indigo ass print.

 Most “better with age” experiences start with a period of neutrality.
 Denim is a real commitment.
 Denim is discomfort – I’d even argue it’s a net negative.
-Forget about second or third wear, you will be on month three wondering if this was worth all of the pain.
+Forget about second or third wear, you will be in month three wondering if this was worth all of the pain.
 But there is an inflection point, it’s not a moment, it’s a period of time where those jeans just slide on like a “second skin”.
-In business speak – this limits the addressable market for raw denim, but to me it is a feature, not a bug.
-It’s cliche for emerging earners to add a Rolex, some Hermes ties, maybe a wine collection – but raw denim has its own world of misfits.
-Almost 7 years later, those original Momos remain a wardrobe staple.
+For you business brains – yes, this limits the addressable market for raw denim – but to me it is a feature, not a bug.

 Product Takeaways: Lessons in Commitment